clvi/clvi.github.io/_posts/2019-05-10-lyonjug-website.md

 Creation of a new graphic identity for the [LyonJUG](https://lyonjug.org) association.

-Project management, specification, validation of assets created by [ <i class="fab fa-linkedin"></i> Clément Fuzier](https://www.linkedin.com/in/clementfuzier/).
+Project management, specification, validation of assets created by [ <span class="fab fa-linkedin"></span> Clément Fuzier](https://www.linkedin.com/in/clementfuzier/).

 Development of the new [lyonjug.org](https://lyonjug.org) website using the new graphic chart.